Krushna-1807/STM32-15-Day-Embedded-Systems-Challenge/README.md

 ### ✅ 15 Days • 15 Projects • Hands-on Learning

-Successfully completed a **15-day STM32 Embedded Systems Challenge**, focusing on practical implementation, debugging, and hardware experimentation.
+Successfully completed a **15-day STM32 Embedded Systems Challenge** focused on practical implementation, debugging, and hardware experimentation.

 ### 🔧 What I Worked With